Von Willebrand Disease (VWD)

 The symptoms of VWD vary, depending

-- Frequent or long-lasting nosebleeds
+- Frequent or long-lasting

-- Large bruises from minor injuries
+- Frequent large bruises from minor

-- Blood in the stool or urine
+- Blood in the stool or urine.

-- Heavy bleeding from cuts, dental work, or surgery
+- Heavy bleeding from cuts, dental work,

-- Heavy menstrual bleeding
+- Heavy menstrual bleeding.

-Children with type 3 VWD also have these symptoms.
-But they may also have severe bleeding
+Children with type 3 VWD also have

-in their muscles, joints, or other areas of the body.
-This bleeding causes pain and
+other areas of the body.
+This bleeding causes pain and swelling.
+Because of these

-swelling.
-Because of these episodes, babies are often diagnosed during their first
+episodes, babies are often diagnosed during their first year.

 Diagnosis

-Your child's healthcare provider
+Your child's health care provider

 will check your child for signs of bruising and bleeding.
 They will ask many questions

-will be taken to check:
+be taken to check:

 -

-Complete blood count
+Complete blood

 A complete blood count checks the red and white blood cells, blood